isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution927.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Subscription / Leasing
+XERO CLOUD ACCOUNTING SOFTWARE-Xero Basic Package

 ### Support Level
-Up to 70% for SMEs <br>
+Up to Generic for SMEs <br>
-N.A. for non-SMEs
+Up to IT Solution for non-SMEs

 ### Things to Note
-Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
+Accounting Management and Sales Management System (Part 3)

 ### Contact Information
-Company Name:W.L.P PTE LTD <br>Web URL:https://www.wlp.com.sg/ <br>Contact Hotline:64932970 <br>Contact Email:info@wlp.com.sg <br>
+$1,529

 Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.